International Moving Company License #: FMC 022380N

 Are you ready for a new lifestyle?
 Then look no further than Costa Rica, where you’ll enjoy simple things that truly make a happy life.

 All at a reasonable cost.
-These are reasons why Costa Rica was positioned on the top list by International Living’s annual Global Retirement Index in 2021, after ranking third in 2020 and second in 2019.
+These are reasons why Costa Rica was positioned on the top list by International Living’s annual Global Retirement Index again in 2024 (taking the #1 spot) and placed third in the brand-new 2025 edition, after ranking third in 2020 and second in 2019.

-It would be a fair estimate to say approximately $1,000-$2,000 a month will be enough to live a comfortable life even in the biggest cities of Costa Rica like San Jose, Puerto Limon, or Alajuela.
+It would be a fair estimate to say approximately $1,600 – $2,500 a month will be enough to live a comfortable life even in the biggest cities of Costa Rica like San José, Puerto Limón, or Alajuela.

 Retiring in Costa Rica: Applying for a Residence

-- Pensionado Program.
-To qualify for the program, you need to show proof of at least $1,000 a month from a Social Security or retirement plan that covers the rest of your life.
+• Pensionado Program.
+To qualify, you need to show proof of at least $1,000 a month from a Social Security or retirement plan that covers the rest of your life.
 Under this pathway, you won’t be able to work in Costa Rica.
 However, if you own a business, you are allowed to receive payment from it.
 Remote or freelancer work outside the country is also possible.
-If you are moving to Costa Rica with your spouse, one of you will be considered a principal applicant and the other a dependent.
+If you are moving with a spouse, one of you will be the principal applicant and the other a dependent.

-- Investment Program.
-Foreigners who can invest at least $200,000 in Costa Rica can easily become residents.
+• Investment Program.
+Foreigners who can invest at least $150,000 in Costa Rica (reduced from the previous $200,000 threshold) can easily become residents.
 This rule applies only to investors and not their family members.
+Nomad Capitalist

 After three years of residence, you can apply for permanent residency.